laurencw348/applewebsite/documents/design-journey.md

 ### Audience (Milestone 1)
 > Briefly explain who the intended audience(s) is for your website.
 Be specific and justify why this audience is appropriate for your site.
 Remember, you may not be the audience.

-The first intended audience of my site will be Cornell University students who have a car in Ithaca.
-This audience is appropriate for my site because college students with a car would easily be able to attend local events and festivals, and may therefore be likely to be interested in the Ithaca Apple Festival.
+The first intended audience of my site will be Cornell University students who are health concious, ie. eat healthy foods frequently.
+This audience is appropriate for my site because health concious people would likely be interested in AppleFest since the festival sells healthy food options.
+Since it is a fruit festival, it also carries connotations to health and wellness, which would therefore entice healthy people to come to the festival.
 My second intended audience would be tourists and visitors who will be in the Ithaca area during the time of the festival.
 This audience is appropriate for my site because while visiting, tourists may be very interested in attending activities in Ithaca, and may want more information about the Ithaca Harvest festival before deciding it is worthwile to visit.

 ### Semi-Structured Interview Questions (Milestone 1)
 > Plan your semi-structured interview which you'll use to identify the needs of your users.
 You are required to have a minimum of 4 questions.